expo/expo/docs/pages/guides/authentication.md

 - Create an app for your project if you haven't already.
 - Once that's done, click "Create Credentials" and then "OAuth client ID."
 You will be prompted to set the product name on the consent screen, go ahead and do that.

-#### Development in the Expo client
+#### Development in the Expo Go app

-While developing in the Expo client, you cannot use proper native authentication.
+While developing in Expo Go, you cannot use proper native authentication.
 Instead you must use web login during development.
 Be sure to follow the **standalone** guide below for setting up production apps.

 First, be sure to login to your Expo account `expo login`.
 This will be part of the redirect URL.

 [Create a new Google Client ID][c-google] that will be used with `expoClientId`.

 - **Application Type**: Web Application
-- Give it a name (e.g. "Expo client Proxy").
+- Give it a name (e.g. "Expo Go Proxy").
 - **URIs** (Authorized JavaScript origins): https://auth.expo.io
 - **Authorized redirect URIs**: https://auth.expo.io/@your-username/your-project-slug

 #### iOS Native

 This can only be used in Standalone, custom clients, and bare workflow apps.
-This method cannot be used in the Expo client.
+This method cannot be used in the Expo Go app.

 [Create a new Google Client ID][c-google] that will be used with `iosClientId`.